The sparse parity matrix: Symmetry and correlation

 where for the second equality we used the fact that $\vA,\vA^\top$ have identical distributions.
 Furthermore Lemma~\ref{lem:excludedmiddle} implies that $\Pr\big[|V_\slush(\vA)|-|C_\slush(\vA)| \ge \omega_0\big] + \Pr\big[|C_\slush(\vA)|-|V_\slush(\vA)| \ge \omega_0\big] = 1-o(1)$, and the desired statement follows. \end{proof}

 The proof strategy for Lemma~\ref{lem:excludedmiddle} is similar to (but rather simpler than) the standard approach to proving a local limit theorem: we will show that $n_\slush-m_\slush$ is almost equally likely to hit any value in a range much larger than $\omega_0$, and therefore the probability of hitting the much smaller interval $[-\omega_0,\omega_0]$ is negligible.
-We begin by estimating the sizes of some special sets of vertices.
-Recall $\lambda$ from \eqref{eqlambdanu}.
+Our strategy involves a carefully constructed version of a switching method, in which we make small modifications to the graph in such a way that $n_\slush-m_\slush$ is perturbed in a controlled way -- more precisely, it will be altered by an additive term $\omega_2$, which will be chosen shortly (see~\eqref{eq:ExcludedMiddleHierarchy}) -- in particular, we will have $\omega_0\ll \omega_2 \ll \sqrt{n}$.
+However, the modifications we make to the graph are small enough that the distribution of the modified graph is essentially indistinguishable from that of the original graph (since $\omega_2 \ll \sqrt{n}$).
+Moreover, since $\omega_2 \gg \omega_0$, it turns out that the resulting discrepancy $|n_\slush-m_\slush|$ is unlikely to be smaller than $\omega_0$.